Avutzhan/leetcode/README.md

 # Algorithms and DS Interview Preparation

-I was learning algorithms and data structures with brute force method.
+I was learning algorithms and data structures with **Brute Force** method.
 Learned, read, solved all that i found about algorithms.

-### I will try new method
+I will try new method **Divide and Conquer**

 * Focus on one programming language (python)
 * Learn from basic topics